TokenStatus

 Testing Strategies

-Testing TokenStatus requires mocking both wagmi and store hooks:
+Testing TokenStatus requires mocking both wagmi and store hooks while preserving the rest of their modules:

 }))